Welcome to KSAA-2026 Shared Task

 • Each team must submit at least one hour of valid speech data.

-• Data quality will be evaluated through automatic checks and a manual review by another team member.
+• Data quality will be evaluated through automatic checks and a manual review by another team member, focusing on audio clarity, absence of background noise, correct reading of prompts, and alignment between speech content and the corresponding transcript.

-• The manual review will assess recording clarity, adherence to prompts, and consistency of diacritization.
+• The manual review will assess recording clarity, adherence to prompts, and consistency of transcription and diacritization, following a standardized evaluation guideline provided to all participants.

 • Each recording will be linked to both the team name and the individual contributor for full attribution.

-• All validated data will be released to shared-task participants, ensuring fairness and expanding the dataset.
+• All validated data will be released to shared-task participants after the official submission deadline, and will be used for benchmarking and future research purposes, ensuring fairness and supporting continuous dataset expansion.

 Task 2